RasmusLC1/RasmusLC1/README.md

 # Rasmus Ladefoged — Software Developer from Copenhagen, Denmark

-I am a Software Developer with 5 years of professional IT experience and a Computer Science degree from Copenhagen University.
+I am a Software Developer with 1 year as a software developer for Netcompany and 5 years of professional IT experience in Ireland working with enterprise support for Apple, servers for Microsoft and Q/A testing for Google and a Computer Science degree from Copenhagen University.

 I thrive on solving complex architectural problems, optimizing performance, and building clean, maintainable systems.
 Currently, my engineering focus is split between modern full-stack web architectures and performance-critical systems development.